gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 1. `Simulation_SPICE`: "Symbols specialized for SPICE circuit simulation (including ngspice)." --- Presumably newer symbols designed to work with the current bundled SPICE simulator `ngspice`.

 {{% img src="kicad-pspice-legacy-symbol-libraries.png" width="700px" caption="Searching for the PSPICE symbol libraries in KiCad." %}}

+### Naming Nets

+Standard Eeschema _net labels_ can be used to name nets which will be carried through to the ngspice simulation.

+### Specifying Simulation Type

+The easiest way is to add a text string on the schematic.

+**Transient**

+`.tran 1u 10m`